CASE STUDY

 A Redesign Opportunity

 Sun Country was gearing up to introduce a new second fare price point on the Flight Results page in the booking flow.
-Product & UX used this opportunity to rethink the Flight Results page.
+Product & UX used this opportunity to rethink the Flight Results page: improve conversion, reduce flight browsing friction, and align the design with an upcoming update to the homepage.

 Things We Knew